Yashvendra/Bootmiester/README.md

 $ rm -rf /root/bootmiester
 ```

+### Upcoming Feature
-##### Upcoming Feature: Will daemonize the attaking phase and perform some simple tweaks to clean the output.
+Will daemonize the attaking phase and perform some simple tweaks to clean the output.
+Stay Tuned :)

 ##### Note: This script is made for educational purposes and to help security researchers.
 Any actions or activities performed using this script is solely your responsibility.